-In the article we are going to discuss some key points that affect how we stick to our new goals many of us made in the new year.
+In the article, we are going to discuss some key points that affect how we stick to the new goals many of us made in the new year.

 What happens to the body when we start to do physical activity?

-We have all hear the saying that “A Body in Motion tends to Stay in Motion” which has to do with the inertia of mass and not really with someone’s exercise habits.
+We have all heard the saying that “A Body in Motion tends to Stay in Motion” which has to do with the inertia of mass and not really with someone’s exercise habits.

 On the other hand, there are plenty of other sciences that give us insight into how habits affect people in both positive and negatives ways!